Marketing And Sales Glossary: Terms to Know

 Written, imagistic, video, or audio information created to inform, educate, or influence people.

-A software program designed to help manage the creation of content through assistance with editing, indexing, archiving, navigation, and analysis of data derived from user interaction with created content.
+A software program designed to help manage the creation of content through assistance with editing, indexing, archiving, navigation, and analysis of data derived from user interaction with created content on your website.

 In marketing, conversion occurs when a visitor to your website completes a desired goal.
 For example, a visitor converts to a lead when they engage with a call-to-action.
 If they purchase something, they convert from a lead to a customer.

 The path a prospect goes through to become a lead.
-Actions along this path can include clicking on a call to action, lead form, thank you page, or downloading content.
+Actions along this path can include clicking on a call to action, a lead form, a thank you page, or downloading content.